brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

     </code>
 </pre>

-We'll use this server in the next bit of code we write, so leave it running.
+We'll use this server to download tweets later in the tutorial, so leave it running.
 In the meantime, let's talk a bit about *transfer learning*.

 ## Transfer Learning